| | Limners of the

 dreamily slow current that takes us almost imperceptibly out to our

+adventure.
 As Mole and Ratty join

 Toad on his cart trip, Plessix gives us a half-page illustration of